What is Ankle Fracture?

 - Repairing the broken syndesmotic ligaments with sutures or grafts.

-Let us help you walk again.
-Call us now to schedule an appointment today!
+Call us now to schedule an appointment today with one of the licensed orthopedic surgeons today!

 How Long Does It Take a Fractured Ankle to Heal?

-- In most cases, it takes at least six weeks for the fractured ankle to heal.
+- In most cases, it takes at least six weeks to heal.

 - For involved tendons and ligaments, it may take a long time to recuperate.